stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 8.09](https://cas8.docs.cisecurity.org/en/latest/source/Controls8/#89-centralize-audit-logs)
--
+- Score is based on the percentage of sampled assets configured to centralize event logs in accordance with the _Statewide Standards_.

 ## Safeguard 8.10	**_(IG2)_**	Retain Audit Logs

 _Included in the Assessment as an Enterprise Solution (Sentinel SIEM) enables subscribers to retain audit logs._

 The implementation of Safeguard 8.10 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-11.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-810---retain-audit-logs)

 **Assessed Elements:**